Martin Odersky

 Martin Odersky (born 5 September 1958) is a German computer scientist and professor of programming methods at École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
 He specializes in code analysis and programming languages.
-He designed with help from others the Scala programming language and Generic Java (and Pizza before).
+He spearheaded the design of Scala and Generic Java (and Pizza before).

 In 1989, he received his Ph.D. from ETH Zurich under the supervision of Niklaus Wirth, who is best known as the designer of several programming languages, including Pascal.
 He did postdoctoral work at IBM and Yale University.

 In 1997, he implemented the GJ compiler, and his implementation became the basis of javac, the Java compiler.

-In 2002, he and others began working on Scala which had its first public release in 2003.
+In 2001, he and others began working on Scala which had its first public release in 2004.

 In 2007, he was inducted as a Fellow of the Association for Computing Machinery.

 On 12 May 2011, Odersky and collaborators launched Typesafe Inc. (renamed Lightbend Inc., February 2016), a company to provide commercial support, training, and services for Scala.